exitquote/boston-city-data-server/README.md

 `jq --compact-output ".features" ZIP_Codes.geojson | mongoimport --db bostonCityData -c zipcodes --jsonArray`

+This requires that the collection name match what's in the code.
+Scripting this import is in the open issues.

 Example using csv2geojson to convert police data:

 `csv2geojson tmpcl2rr915.csv > boston_crime_test_clean.geojson`